Dovetail Joint Guide

 Step 2: Set the Baseline

-Set your marking gauge to the thickness of your stock.
-Scribe a line around all four sides of each board end.
-This baseline marks where the pins and tails will stop.
+Set your marking gauge to the thickness of your stock and scribe a line around all four sides of each board end.
+This baseline is sacred — every cut you make references back to this line.

 Step 3: Lay Out the Tails

-Mark the half-pins at each edge—typically 1/4″ to 3/8″ from the corners.
+Mark the half-pins at each edge, typically 1/4″ to 3/8″ from the corners.
 Divide the remaining space evenly for your tails.
 Use your dovetail marker to draw the angled lines from the end grain down to the baseline.
+Spacing is partly aesthetic, partly structural — more tails means more glue surface but also more cuts to make accurately.

 Step 4: Cut the Tails

-Secure the board vertically in a vise.
+Clamp the board vertically in a vise.
 Saw on the waste side of each line, stopping precisely at the baseline.
-Angle the board to keep your saw vertical while cutting each angled line.
+Some woodworkers angle the board so they’re always sawing vertically — others keep the board straight and angle the saw.
+Either works; pick whichever feels more natural to your body mechanics.

 Step 5: Remove the Waste

-Use a coping saw to cut out most of the waste between tails.
-Then chop to the baseline with a chisel, working from both faces to avoid blowout.
-Pare any remaining waste for a clean shoulder.
+Coping saw out the bulk of the waste between tails first.
+Then chop to the baseline with a chisel, working from both faces toward the middle to avoid blowout on either side.
+Pare any remaining waste for clean shoulders.
+This is the step where patience pays off and rushing costs you.

 Step 6: Transfer to the Pin Board

-Stand the tail board on end.
-Position the pin board against it, aligning the baseline with the end of the pin board.
-Trace the tails onto the end grain with a sharp knife or pencil.
+Stand the tail board on end and position the pin board against it, aligning the baseline with the end of the pin board.
+Trace the tails onto the end grain with a sharp knife — pencil works but a knife line is more precise and gives your saw something to register against.

 Step 7: Cut the Pins

-Mark the waste clearly.
+Mark the waste clearly so you don’t saw on the wrong side (ask me how I know this matters).
 Saw on the waste side of each line, keeping the saw vertical.
-Remove waste with coping saw and chisels, just as you did for the tails.
+Remove waste with coping saw and chisels, same process as the tails.

 Step 8: Test Fit and Adjust